renuo/html2img-server/README.md

 export API_TOKEN=secret-token
 ```

-Set the APP_PORT as an environment variable
+Set the APP_PORT as an environment variable, for example `localhost:3001`
 ```
 export APP_PORT=:3001
 ```